 Mr. Mesa has been principal cellist for the Northwestern Symphony Orchestra and its Contemporary Music Ensemble.
 He has performed under the batons of James Levine, Tan Dun, David Afkham, Alan Gilbert, James Conlon, Nicholas McGegan, Ludovic Morlot, Franz Welser-Most, Joel Sachs, Benjamin Zander, Victor Yampolsky, Donald Nally, and Timothy J. Robblee.

-He received his Bachelors from Juilliard, where he received various scholarships, and his Masters from Northwestern University, where he was the recipient of the Richard and Helen Thomas Fellowship and Graduate Program Honors for extraordinary contributions to the String Department.
-He is currently a doctoral candidate at the Manhattan School of Music in New York City where he studies with Julia Lichten.
-His principal teachers include Timothy Eddy, Hans Jorgen Jensen, Mark Churchill, Ross Harbaugh, and Wells Cunningham.
-He plays a Richard Tobin cello dated 1826.
+Mr. Mesa is a graduate of The Juilliard School and Northwestern University, where he was a Richard and Helen Thomas Fellow and received Graduate Program Honors for extraordinary contributions to the String Department.
+Currently, he is a doctoral candidate at the Manhattan School of Music, where he studies with Julia Lichten.
+His principal teachers have been Timothy Eddy, Hans Jorgen Jensen, Mark Churchill, Ross Harbaugh, and Wells Cunningham.

 Russian pianist Ilya Yakushev, with many awards and honors to his credit, continues to astound and mesmerize audiences at major venues on three continents.